Kranenburg, North Rhine-Westphalia: Kranenburg during World War II

 During the winter of 1944 -1945, the town of Kranenburg found itself in the middle of heavy fighting.
 In the nearby Klever Reichswald and the surroundings of the nowadays village of Kranenburg, Operation Veritable, also known as the Battle of the Reichswald took place.
 Taking place from 8 February till 11 March 1945, Operation Veritable was a part of General Dwight Eisenhower's "broad front" strategy to occupy the west bank of the Rhine, before attempting any crossing, conquest of the Ruhrgebiet industrial area, and eventual push towards Berlin.
 Veritable was originally called Valediction and had been planned originally for execution in early January, 1945.

-One day after the start of Operation Veritable on the 8th, the Germans blew the gates out of the largest Roer dam, sending water surging down the valley.
+One day after the start of Operation Veritable on the 8th, the Germans blew the gates out of the largest of the Roer dams, sending water surging down the valley.
 The next day they added to the flooding by doing the same to dams further up stream on the Roer and the Urft.
 The river rose at two feet an hour and the valley downstream to the Meuse stayed flooded for about two weeks.